 - What if there’s a dispute within the dispute?

 In the event of a dispute, a neighbour may appoint their own surveyor to agree an award with the Building Owner’s surveyor.
-Between them, these surveyors will appoint a third surveyor to make a determination in the event that they cannot settle a dispute between themselves.
+Between them, these surveyors will select a third surveyor to make a determination in the event that they cannot settle a dispute between themselves.
 Thankfully there is only one third surveyor so the dispute chain ends here.